vichheann/BigVisibleCruiseAir/README.md

 # Big Dashboard for Monitoring Continuous Integration Tools
-Back to 2009, it was inspired by other tools like BigVisibleCruise.
+Back in 2009, it was inspired by other tools like BigVisibleCruise.
 I made an AIR application, so you can use it on Windows, Mac OS X and Linux.

-Basically, it fetches the same xml feed used by `cctray` tools.
+Basically, it fetches the same xml feed used by the [cctray](http://www.cruisecontrolnet.org/projects/ccnet/wiki/Visualizers) tool.
 So you will be able to monitor the `CruiseControl` family and  the `Hudson` family.
 See each tool documentation.
 If your tool does not provide natively `cctray` feed, you may try third party plugins.

 The back story is that it was my first AIR application and also I wanted to try the `mate` framework.
-So it may need some refactoring!
+So it may need some refactoring and more feature!

 ## Install
 You need to install the [Adobe AIR Runtime](http://get.adobe.com/air/).